Shakuhachi buyers guide – how to buy shakuhachi

 Introduction to purchasing a shakuhachi

 Purchasing your first shakuhachi can be a daunting task.
-In this guide I hope to help you learn how to buy shakuhachi and avoid disappointment.
-For example, you don’t want to over-buy; purchasing a shakuhachi way above your requirements.
-Similarly, you don’t want to buy a pseudo-shakuhachi which can’t function properly, resulting in you having to turn around and purchase a real shakuhachi.
+In this guide, I hope to help you learn how to buy shakuhachi and avoid disappointment.
+For example, you don’t want to over-buy and purchase a shakuhachi way above your requirements.
+Similarly, you don’t want to buy a pseudo-shakuhachi which can’t function properly.
 My goal here is to get you off to a good start with shakuhachi because I don’t want you to give up out of frustration or disappointment.

 To 1.8 or not, that is the question